TradeTrust/documentation/docs/topics/verifying-documents/document-integrity.md

 Later on, during verification of the document, the same exact steps are performed again to assert that the contents of the document has not been tampered with.
 This works as the final `targetHash` will be completely different if any part of the wrapped document is different from the original.

-#### Data Obfuscation
+## Selective Redaction

-Due to the way we compute `targetHash`, OpenAttestation allows for one to obfuscate data they don't want to make public.
+Due to the way we compute `targetHash`, TradeTrust allows for one to obfuscate data they don't want to make public.
 For this we can simply compute the hash of a specific field and add it into the documents.
 Let's try it with the [CLI](/docs/developer-section/libraries/remote-files/open-attestation-cli) and the document above:

 ```bash
 open-attestation filter ./path/to/file.json ./output.json name